JonathanAldrich/jonathanaldrich.github.io/_posts/2017-01-04-Support-Gold-Open-Access-for-OOPSLA-and-PACM-PL.md

 An Open Future
 --------------
-I hope that you will support a funder-pays (implemented as author-pays with exceptions for unfunded authors), gold open access model for PACM PL/OOPSLA and other SIGPLAN conferences via the [survey](https://docs.google.com/forms/d/e/1FAIpQLScHHPd4yQoUTzz48ogVnRGL4AIUPPxXWgz4_c2nXwzGrisgyg/viewform).
+I hope you will consider supporting a funder-pays (implemented as author-pays with exceptions for unfunded authors), gold open access model for PACM PL/OOPSLA and other SIGPLAN conferences via the [survey](https://docs.google.com/forms/d/e/1FAIpQLScHHPd4yQoUTzz48ogVnRGL4AIUPPxXWgz4_c2nXwzGrisgyg/viewform).
 I'd also personally love to hear your comments on this important issue, below!